Palazuelos Variscite Teardrop Cabochon media thumbnails

 Are the brown veins a defect?

-No. They are the original rock matrix trapped during the phosphate crystallization.
+No. They are the original rock matrix trapped during the crystallization of the phosphate.
 They are part of the visual identity of the material from Palazuelos: variscite without visible matrix is rarer and usually comes from non-Iberian deposits.
 These veins are a sign of origin.

 Is it suitable for daily wear as a pendant?

 Yes, with caution.
-The 3.5–4.5 Mohs hardness tolerates use as a pendant without direct contact with hand wear.
-It is advisable to avoid impacts against hard surfaces and store the jewelry separately from harder stones when not in use.
+The hardness of 3.5–4.5 Mohs withstands use as a pendant without direct contact with the wear and tear of hands.
+It is advisable to avoid knocks against hard surfaces and to store the jewelry separately from harder stones when not in use.

 No detectable treatment.
-Green color from native iron traces in the phosphate and veins from the original matrix.
-Declaration based on lapidary observation; no formal gemological certification.
+Green color due to native iron traces in the phosphate and veins from the original matrix.
+Statement based on lapidary observation; no formal gemological certification.

 More about variscite: properties, meaning, and uses.
 See also: all cabochons · handmade pendants.